purcell/ibuffer-vc/README.md

 * Group your buffers by their parent vc root directory
 * See the VC status of the associated files
 * Sort buffers by their VC status
+* Display buffer filenames that are relative to their VC root

 ## Screenshot ##